 Ensure that the participant involved is safe.
 Attend to the immediate physical and emotional needs of the participant(s) and call emergency medical personnel, if necessary.
-Contact local host country police (if appropriate for destination) and App State University Police Speak with the person who reported the crime.
+Contact local host country police (if appropriate for destination) and App State University Police.
+Speak with the person who reported the crime.
 Identify as many of the key persons involved and facts as possible.
 Determine identity and present location of the victim(s) and perpetrator(s).
 Keep a written log of all obtained facts.
 If appropriate and consistent with the victim's desire for privacy, take and preserve picture images to document the situation (e.g., location, injuries, etc.).
-Treat your log and any other evidence as confidential and seek guidance from the Office of International Education and Development regarding what to do with such materials.
-Contact the appropriate staff in the Office of International Education and Development and brief him or her regarding the details of situation (see Emergency Contact Numbers on pages 17).
-Based on the information provided, the Office of International Education and Development staff determines which people at the host country or App State need to be involved in order to ensure necessary support to the victim(s).
-For serious injury, see protocol for accident or serious injury not leading to immediate death of a participant (page 21).
-When a victim exhibits fear/fright or shock, activate protocol for students in distress (page 22).
-The staff in the Office of International Education and Development contacts the participant's designated emergency contact to inform them of the situation.
-Brief the staff in the Office of International Education and Development on at least a daily basis until the crisis has subsided.
-Inform the Office of International Education and Development of any media inquiries.
-In case the program leader or host institution representative is contacted by a representative of the media: If an App State participant is the victim, do not give the name of the participant or speak on behalf of App State without following the checklist below:
+Treat your log and any other evidence as confidential and seek guidance from OIP regarding what to do with such materials.
+Contact the appropriate staff in OIP and brief him or her regarding the details of situation (see Emergency Contact Numbers).
+Based on the information provided, OIP staff determines which people at the host country or App State need to be involved in order to ensure necessary support to the victim(s).
+For serious injury, see protocol for accident or serious injury not leading to immediate death of a participant.
+When a victim exhibits fear/fright or shock, activate protocol for students in distress.
+The staff in OIP contacts the participant's designated emergency contact to inform them of the situation.
+Brief the staff in OIP on at least a daily basis until the crisis has subsided.
+Inform OIP of any media inquiries.
+In case the program leader or host institution representative is contacted by a representative of the media: If an App State participant is the victim, do not give the name of the participant or speak on behalf of App State without following the checklist below: Contact the staff person OIP before you respond.
+OIP staff, working with University Communications, will develop responses to media inquiries.
+The OIP Communications Liaison will apprise you of media responses as needed.
+Please see the section of the App State-ICMP entitled Communication: Information to the Media and Public